Spatial View Cell Analysis¶

 # Compute heading from velocity

-headings = heading_from_velocity(positions, dt, min_speed=2.0, smoothing_sigma=3.0)
+headings = heading_from_velocity(positions, dt, min_speed=2.0, bandwidth=3.0)

 print(f"Trajectory: {n_time} samples, {times[-1]:.1f}s duration")

-print(f"Position range: x=[{positions[:, 0].min():.1f}, {positions[:, 0].max():.1f}], "
+f"Position range: x=[{positions[:, 0].min():.1f}, {positions[:, 0].max():.1f}], "

-f"y=[{positions[:, 1].min():.1f}, {positions[:, 1].max():.1f}]")
+f"y=[{positions[:, 1].min():.1f}, {positions[:, 1].max():.1f}]"

 Part 2: Compute Viewed Locations¶